 Welcome to Vilnius, Riga & Tallinn

-Come discover the history and natural beauty of the Baltic countries of Lithuania, Latvia, and Estonia.
+Come discover the history and natural beauty of the Baltic countries.
+Visit Lithuania, Latvia, and Estonia on a concert tour of the Baltics.
 Your stay will take you through a stunning landscape of medieval cities and breathtaking scenery.
-For generations, music and song have played a significant role in the lives of the Baltic people who inhabit this landscape.
+For generations, music and song have played a significant role in the lives of the Baltic people.
 Through song lyrics and music festivals, young and old alike unite here to celebrate their heritage and culture.

-Begin in Lithuania, a country renowned for its choral and folk music traditions.
+Begin your concert tour of the Baltics in Lithuania, a country renowned for its choral and folk music traditions.
 Its capital city, Vilnius, is the only city with three choir laureates at the European Grand Prix for Choral Singing.
-Continue on to Latvia, a country that has also made its presence clear in the musical world.
-Latvian composers Joseph Wihtol and Alfreds Kalnins and conductor Mariss Jansons have all played an important role in 20th-century classical music.
+Afterward, continue on to Latvia, a country that has also made its presence clear in the musical world.
+Latvian composers Joseph Wihtol and Alfreds Kalnins and conductor Mariss Jansons have all certainly played an important role in 20th-century classical music.
 Latvia’s capital, Riga, is considered to be the most vibrant city in the Baltic region.
-Conclude your tour in Estonia, the smallest of the Baltic countries.
-Famous for its stunning seaside villages, verdant forests and marshlands, ancient medieval ruins, and song festival traditions, Estonia is a place of cultural and natural gems.
+Finally, conclude your tour in Estonia, the smallest of the Baltic countries.
+Famous for its stunning seaside villages, verdant forests and marshlands, ancient medieval ruins, and song festival traditions, Estonia is a place of cultural and also natural gems.

-Enjoy a concert tour of the Baltic region, and let yourself be immersed in all that Lithuania, Latvia, and Estonia have to offer as you share your music with local people.
+Enjoy a concert tour of the Baltics.
+Bring your choir, band, or orchestra to experience all that Lithuania, Latvia, and Estonia have to offer.
+Above all, perform your own repertoire in spectacular venues as you share your music with local people.

 Depart North America for Vilnius, Lithuania.